openhab/openhab-js/README.md

 1. Tar it up by running `npm pack` from your library's folder.
 1. Install it by running `npm install <path-to-library-folder>/<name>-<version>.tgz` from the `automation/js` folder.
 1. After you've installed it with `npm`, you can continue development of the library inside `node_modules`.
+1. As you might have already noticed, the JavaScript Scripting add-on is reloading a script as soon as one of its dependencies changes.
+   When developing a library inside `node_modules`, this can cause regular reloads.
+   To avoid this situation, you can disable dependency tracking in the JavaScript Scripting add-on settings (you need to tick "show advanced" for the setting to come up).

 It is also possible to upload your library to [npm](https://npmjs.com) to share it with other users.